Gardiner powers away to win dramatic 400 meters

-DOHA (Reuters) - Bahamian Steven Gardiner, silver medalist in London two years ago, went one better on Friday when he stormed home to win the 400 meters at the world athletics championships.
+DOHA (Reuters) - Bahamian Steven Gardiner powered home to win the 400 meters at the world athletics championships on Friday, one month after he was personally affected by the hurricane which devastated his country.

+Gardiner won in a 43.48 seconds, making him the sixth-fastest 400 meters runner in history, as he went one better than the silver medal he claimed in London two years ago.

 Colombian Anthony Zambrano produced a surge down the final straight as he charged from fourth to second to snatch the silver and leave American Fred Kerley, one of the pre-race favorites, with the bronze after an enthralling race.